-David Duke of Raleigh misappropriated entrusted funds, neglected multiple clients, and did not respond to the State Bar.
-He surrendered his license and was disbarred by the DHC.
+Christopher Vaughn of Raeford misappropriated entrusted funds, neglected numerous clients' cases, did not respond to the State Bar, and knowingly made false representations to the State Bar.
+He surrendered his law license and was disbarred by the DHC.

 Suspensions & Stayed Suspensions

-Clarke K. Wittstruck of Asheville was reprimanded by the Grievance Committee.
-Wittstruck neglected and did not adequately communicate with his client and did not participate in the State Bar's mandatory fee dispute resolution process.
+William Noel III of Henderson was reprimanded by the Grievance Committee.
+Noel neglected his client's traffic case, did not communicate with his client, did not supervise his nonlawyer assistant, did not refund an unearned fee, and did not participate in the State Bar's mandatory fee dispute resolution program.

 Transfers to Disability Inactive Status

 Kevin L. Byrd of Cary was transferred to disability inactive status by the chair of the Grievance Committee.

 In November 2007, Ralph Bryant of Newport surrendered his license and was disbarred by the DHC for misappropriating entrusted funds totaling $64,847.
 In August 2014 the DHC recommended that his petition for reinstatement be denied.
 The DHC found that reinstatement would be detrimental to the integrity and standing of the Bar, the administration of justice, or to the public's interest.
 The council will consider Bryant's appeal after he submits the record on appeal.